 Delavirdine can cause serious, life-threatening side effects.
 This includes severe rash.

-If you have any of the following symptoms along with a skin rash, stop taking delavirdine and contact your health care provider right away:
+If you have a severe rash or you have any of the following symptoms along with a rash, stop taking delavirdine and contact your health care provider right away:

 Taking certain medicines with delavirdine may cause serious, life-threatening side effects.

 While taking delavirdine, it is important to keep all of your appointments with your health care provider.

 Delavirdine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
 Delavirdine is always used in combination with other anti-HIV medicines.

 Delavirdine is a type of anti-HIV medicine called a non-nucleoside reverse transcriptase inhibitor (NNRTI).
 NNRTIs work by binding to and blocking HIV reverse transcriptase, an HIV enzyme.
 This prevents HIV from replicating and lowers the amount of HIV in the blood.